openshift-cs/rosaworkshop/rosa-workshop/rosa/14-faq.md

 ### What encryption keys, if any, are used in a new ROSA cluster?
 We encrypt EBS volumes that we use for ROSA, using a key stored in KMS.
 Customers have the option to provide their own KMS keys at cluster creation time as well.

+### If I specify a KMS key to use, what exactly gets encrypted with that key?
+Control plane, infrastructure and worker node root volumes, along with your persistent volumes.

 ### Is data on my cluster encrypted?
 By default, there is encryption at rest.
 The AWS Storage platform automatically encrypts your data before persisting it, and decrypts the data before retrieval.
 See [AWS EBS Encryption](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSEncryption.html) details.
 There is also the ability to encrypt etcd in the cluster, and that would combine with AWS storage encryption, resulting in double the encryption (redundant), which adds up to 20% performance hit.
 For further details see [etcd encryption](https://docs.openshift.com/rosa/rosa_policy/rosa-service-definition.html#rosa-sdpolicy-etcd-encryption_rosa-service-definition).